eFax Blog

 Patient Engagement

-EMR functionalities are provider-focused.
-While they can document visits and treatment plans, few allow patients access to their records or tools for active participation in their care.
-EHR systems offer patient-centric features like patient portals where users can view their medical records, schedule appointments and communicate with their providers.
-For example, Unite enhances the patient experience by enabling care teams to communicate with patients using secure direct messaging.
+In contrast, EHR systems include patient-centric features like portals where users can view their medical records, schedule appointments and communicate with their providers.
+For example, eFax Unite helps enhance the patient experience by enabling secure direct messaging between care providers and patients.

 Compliance and Regulations